-In 2010 CQUniversity enrolled approximately 19,000 students in more than 100 programs across two Faculties: Sciences, Engineering and Health; and Arts, Business, Informatics and Education, including the Central Queensland Conservatorium of Music.
+In 2010 CQUniversity enrolled approximately 19,000 students in more than 100 courses across two Faculties: Sciences, Engineering and Health; and Arts, Business, Informatics and Education, including the Central Queensland Conservatorium of Music.

-Many of our programs (even those offered by distance education) provide students with one form or another of integrated workplace learning, often paid, in fields where practical experience is a major advantage for graduates entering the workforce.
-Through programs such as our Co-Op or Degree of Professional Practice (in partnership with hundreds of employers) we aim to equip students with the practical skills they need for their careers by involving them in simulated projects and/or immersing them in real-world situations and work environments.
+Many of our courses (even those offered by online study) provide students with one form or another of integrated workplace learning, often paid, in fields where practical experience is a major advantage for graduates entering the workforce.
+Through courses such as our Co-Op or Degree of Professional Practice (in partnership with hundreds of employers), we aim to equip students with the practical skills they need for their careers by involving them in simulated projects and/or immersing them in real-world situations and work environments.